opyate/ye-olde-opyate.github.io/about/resume/index.md

 ## [Net-A-Porter.com](http://www.net-a-porter.com/)

-I have been working at Net-A-Porter.com for 7 years, and some of my achievements include implementing our first shared payment service, our first API and our first translations system.
+I worked at Net-A-Porter.com for almost 7 years, and some of my achievements include implementing our first shared payment service, our first API and our first translations system.
 I have led teams, and I've also won a hack day with an iOS app.

 [Read more about my work with Net-A-Porter.com &rarr;](/about/resume/netaporter/)